 I Got the COVID Vaccine.
 What Now?

 Two weeks after you receive the final dose of your vaccine, you’re considered fully vaccinated.
-At that point, you can have more freedom socializing, according to new CDC guidelines.
+At that point, you can have more freedom socializing, according to CDC guidelines.
 Fully vaccinated people can:

 This story is developing.
 We will update it as new information becomes available.